Zero Degree Turn

 Zero Degree Turn or Zero Degree Latitude (مدار صفر درجه Madâr-e sefr darajeh) is a 2007 television series, made through the cooperation of Iran, Hungary, France, and Lebanon.
 The program was one of the most expensive and elaborate ever produced by Iran and attracted a large audience there.
 It is inspired by a real-life story about Iranian diplomat Abdol Hossein Sardari, who saved Jews in 1940s Paris during the Nazi Occupation by giving out Iranian passports and allowing them refuge in the Iranian Embassy.
-Although it has been noted that neither character names nor the story are close to Sardari's story.
+It has been noted that neither character names nor the story are close to Sardari's story.

 Plot

 Set in the time of the Second World War, Madare Sefr Darajeh follows the life of an Iranian student named Habib Parsa (Shahab Hosseini) who travels to Paris to study.
 There Habib meets a French Jewish woman named Sara Astrok, a student at the same university.
 At first antagonistic toward one another, Habib and Sarah eventually fall in love.
 They run into many problems, including persecution by the Nazis and by Sarah's Zionist uncle, but are united in the end.